-Seat Belt System ComponentsYour seat belt system includes lap/shoulder belts in all five seating positions.
+Seat Belt System Components

+Your seat belt system includes lap/ shoulder belts in all five seating positions.
+The front seat belts are also equipped with automatic seat belt tensioners.

 The seat belt system also includes a light on the instrument panel to remind you and your passengers to fasten your belts.
 If the driver's seat belt is not fastened before the ignition is turned ON (II), the light will come on and a beeper will also sound.
 The beeper will stop after a few seconds, but the light will stay on until the driver's seat belt is fastened.